korningf/arch-ops/net-ops.md

-Recall our eu-west-1 AWS Region has 3 AZ Availability Zones (a,b,c)
+Recall our Primary Region has 3 AZ Availability Zones (a,b,c)

+    - we should create an additional  non-routable private static zone

     - we reserve a 4th zone-d for a dedicated network delegate-group

     - this subnet is for the static part of Elastic IPS, Gateway IPs,